See also

 Examination

-- General aspects of the child's behaviour and appearance provide the best indication of whether SBI is likely.
+Certain aspects of the child's behaviour and appearance provide the best indication of whether they are at high risk of SBI

 Colour |